 Annual environmental objectives (if not otherwise indicated) Institution Measure Evaluation criteria Status Degree of achievement Continue to select environmentally friendly suppliers whenever possible Quipu Replace suppliers that do not comply with core principles and select new suppliers that comply with our environmental criteria Number of sustainable suppliers Sustainable sup pliers 2023 Continue to select environmentally friendly suppliers whenever possible Quipu Replace suppliers that do not comply with core principles and select new suppliers that comply with our environmental criteria Number of sustainable suppliers Ensure that at least 50% of selected suppliers are sustainable PCA Choose new suppliers according to GL 4 with a strong emphasis on regional and sustainable certified enterprises Define a more effective approach for PCA in collaboration with PCH Share of sustainable suppliers Increase percentage of sustainable suppliers to 75% of total PCBG Conduct reliable supplier screening; possibly reduce number of suppliers; collect confirmations from certain suppliers, etc. Sustainable suppliers tool for screening and tracking percentage of sustainable suppliers = min.
-75% Conduct evaluation of suppliers in accordance with the new criteria РСН Evaluate and report on the sustainability of the suppliers in accordance with the new approach The report Various other milestones or targets in 2022 Maintain freshwater quality (to prevent 204 Maintain practice of regularly running showers and faucets in rooms Continue to conduct probes of water quality n/a Achieved No incident reported in 2022 and regular checks conducted for monitoring water quality quality (to prevent formation of Legionella bacteria) PCA Conduct a risk analysis for water (Gefährungsanlyse Wasser) Study (when requested by the Gesundheitsamt Heppeneheim) Achieved No incident reported in 2022 and regular checks conducted for monitoring water quality Maintain air conditioning Quipu Contract maintenance of air conditioning in offices on an annual basis Maintenance reports Achieved Various other milestones or targets in 2023
+75% Conduct evaluation of suppliers in accordance with the new criteria РСН Evaluate and report on the sustainability of the suppliers in accordance with the new approach The report Various other milestones s or targets in 2022 Maintain freshwater quality (to prevent 504 Maintain practice of regularly running showers and faucets in rooms Continue to conduct probes of water quality n/a Achieved No incident reported in 2022 and regular checks conducted for monitoring water quality formation of Legionella bacteria) on of Legionella PCA Achieved No incident reported in 2022 and regular checks conducted for monitoring water quality Maintain air conditioning Quipu Contract maintenance of air conditioning in offices on an annual basis Maintenance reports Achieved Various other milestones s or targets in 2023